 There is over 1,500,000 square feet of development potential on excess land currently owned and operated by SVI.
 When market conditions are suitable and high occupancies and leads indicate pent up demand, we expect to expand a number of our existing locations.
-In 2021, we completed 10,000 square feet of expansion and currently have plans to complete another 25,000 to 50,000 square feet of expansion in the next 12 months.
-In addition, we have another 425,000 rentable square feet of expansions projects in the entitlement and permitting stage.
+We currently have plans to complete 25,000 to 50,000 square feet of expansion within the next 12 months.
+In addition, we have another 450,000 rentable square feet of expansions projects in the entitlement and permitting stage.